 Myopia (also known as nearsightedness) is becoming increasingly common in children.
 Unfortunately, childhood cases of myopia often become more severe as children age.
-Without treatment, even a relatively mild case of myopia in childhood could evolve into a severe case by the time your child reaches adulthood, resulting in thick glasses or a dependence on contact lenses.
+Without treatment, even a relatively mild case of myopia in childhood could evolve into a severe case by the time your child reaches adulthood.
+Severe myopia can result in the need for thick glasses, but also increase the chances of eye disease.

 Ortho-K lenses are a special type of rigid contact lens.
 They are designed to be worn overnight, and will gently reshape your child’s cornea as he or she sleeps.
 Over time this reshaping will gradually correct your child’s myopia.
 In the morning your child removes the lenses, and their corneas will maintain their new shape throughout the day, letting your child see clearly without having to wear glasses.